giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 validating webhook may block creation of the App CR if it is created before the referenced configmap or secret.

-To prevent this you can add the label `giantswarm.io/managed-by` set the value to the tool you're using e.g. `flux`.
+To prevent this you can add the label `giantswarm.io/managed-by` and set the value to the tool you're using e.g. `flux`.

 ```yaml